justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Health-Mental-Stoicism.md

 - Cynics were preaching a rather extremely minimalist life style (virtue over all things), which is hard to practice for most human beings.

-- Stoics looked for a balance endorsing two ideas, on which I will elaborate later, that virtue is the only true good, in itself sufficient for eudaimonia regardless of one's circumstances, but also that other things—like health, education, wealth—may be rationally preferred (Proēgmena) or "dispreferred" (Apoproēgmena), as in the case of sickness, ignorance, and poverty, as long as one did not confuse them for things with inherent value.
+- Stoics looked for a balance endorsing two ideas that virtue is the only true good, in itself sufficient for eudaimonia regardless of one's circumstances, but also that other things—like health, education, wealth—may be rationally preferred (Proēgmena) or "dispreferred" (Apoproēgmena), as in the case of sickness, ignorance, and poverty, as long as one did not confuse them for things with inherent value.

 - In beginning, Stoicism was labeled as "Socratic" with the inspiration - virtue is the chief good.